-Q: You said, India plans to develop technology for deep-sea mining on its own.
-What are the developments, what is the time frame for the first vessel?
+Q: You said India plans to develop technology for deep-sea mining on its own.
+What are the developments, and what is the time frame for the first vessel?

 A: Even the Navy submarines barely go a few hundred meters, max 500-600 meters below.
 That too, we are buying, we don’t have our own technology, forget any technology to go that deep even just for exploration.

 A vessel for the mission will not be a problem, but what we are sending down a sphere.
-Five years later, we are looking at two things, one is an unmanned, robot-like thing, which will reach deep down and look at the seabed.
+Five years later, we are looking at two things; one is an unmanned, robot-like thing, which will reach deep down and look at the seabed.
 Second, we are going for a manned mission, 6000 meters below.
-It is the critical aspect of the ‘Deep Ocean Mission’.
+It is a critical aspect of the ‘Deep Ocean Mission.

 A: Why is India going for Mangalyaan or Gaganyaan?
 It is not that you are going to bring back something from there.
-Similarly, we are aiming to demonstrate we can also reach up to sea bottom, 6,000 meters.
+Similarly, we aim to demonstrate we can reach up to sea bottom, 6,000 meters.

 We are totally unaware of what exactly is there at 6,000 meters below deep into the ocean.
 (So), one reason is for science, and another is for technology.
 Science is yet to find out where life originates and how the living organisms have adapted?
 How is it able to adapt to that particular pressure?
 There are a lot many science-pushing subjects.

 The second thing is we are also into it for mining, which basically attempts to know the resource potential available.
-If, suppose, the resource potential is there, we demarcate the area and, maybe 30-40 years later, when suitable technology is available, we go for it.
+If the resource potential is there, we demarcate the area and, maybe 30-40 years later, when suitable technology is available, we go for it.

 Q: Six months since the cabinet approved the Mission, what is the progress?